CS 70.11A Syllabus

 Nearly every page of our course materials begins with this navigation bar.

 Syllabus takes you to the page that you are currently reading (the syllabus page).
-It describes the course requirements, shows a monthly class calendar, and provides recommendations for class success.
+It describes the course requirements and provides recommendations for class success.

 Schedule is the most important page in the class.
 Bookmark it and check it at least once a week to see what you should do.
 The Schedule Page summarizes your weekly assignments, with links to the relevant assignment details and quizzes.
-The weekly lecture notes (in the class textbook) pull out central concepts that are important to understand, and to illustrate things in more depth as needed.
+The weekly reading pulls out central concepts that are important to understand, and to illustrate things in more depth as needed.

 Each of the links from the Schedule page is password protected, so that only members of our class can see them.
 You will have to type in your class user name and password to take a quiz, or submit an assignment to a class drop box.

 Assignments takes you to the page with the full instructions for each assignment you will need to complete.